-The 91 day test in respect of the current year of assessment is applied in the normal way to a year of assessment which is less than a full year ("period of assessment") and is not scaled down to account for the fact that the "year of assessment" is less than a full year.
+The 91 day test in respect of the current year of assessment is applied in the normal way to a year of assessment which is less than 365 or 366 days ("period of assessment") and is not scaled down to account for the fact that the "year of assessment" is less than 365 or 366 days.
 For example, where a person dies (e.g. on 30 April) during the current year of assessment and that person was physically present in the Republic as from 1 March, that person did not meet the test of more than 91 days in total during the current year of assessment because that person was physically present in South Africa for only 61 days (1 March to 30 April).